StarrySkyReversal/WPEnv/README.md

 - **x64:** Stands for 64-bit architecture.
 Choose this version if you are running a 64-bit operating system.
 This version can handle larger amounts of memory and is typically more efficient on modern hardware.
 - **x32:** Refers to 32-bit architecture (also known as x86).
 Choose this version if you are running a 32-bit operating system.
 It's compatible with older hardware and systems with less memory.

-## Extensions
-Dependencies(vcpkg)

-curl:x64-windows
-jansson:x64-windows
-minizip:x64-windows
-openssl:x64-windows

 ## Application UI
 ![Example Image](application_ui.jpg)

+## Required Dependencies

+For development, you need to install the following packages with vcpkg:

+- curl:x64-windows
+- jansson:x64-windows
+- minizip:x64-windows
+- openssl:x64-windows

 ## License
 This project is licensed under the MIT License.
 See the LICENSE.md file for details.